Ashby with Oby: Governance

 For the purposes of local government, the parish falls within the district of Great Yarmouth.
 In 1988 the Oby part of the parish came under the aegis of the Broads Authority while Ashby did not, thus re-establishing a boundary which had been abolished in 1604.

-The township of Ashby and Oby became a civil parish under the Local Government Act 1894, part of the East and West Flegg Rural District.
-The latter rural district proved too small to be viable, and was united with the Blofield Rural District in 1935 to create the Blofield and East and West Rural District.
+The township of Ashby and Oby became a civil parish under the Local Government Act 1894, part of East and West Flegg Rural District'.
+The latter rural district proved too small to be viable, and was united with Blofield Rural District in 1935 to create Blofield and East and West Rural District.
 This in turn was abolished in 1974, and the parish incorporated into Great Yarmouth.

-The 1894 Act set up civil parishes with parish councils, having elected representatives and with a salaried official called a parish clerk to administer routine affairs.
-However it could be that the eligible voters of a very thinly populated parishes were able to meet together in one place, in which case there was no need for elections of representatives and a Parish Meeting was set up instead.
-The parish clerk of the Ashby and Oby Parish Meeting in 2021 was a lady residing at Ashby Hall, which demonstrates historical continuity since this was the seat of the Lord of the Manor in the Middle Ages.

-Public Services and Amenities
+Amenities

 The only public amenity consists of a post box at the west end of Boundary Road, opposite the entrance to Harrison’s Farm Lane.